The Politics Shed- A Free Text Book for all students of Politics.

 However… social media pressures MPs to be more responsive, & free votes lift the pressure from the whips.
 Social media platforms, and the ease of communication on the internet, are creating more direct relationships between MPs and their constituents.
 Constituents can contact and question their MP on Twitter, pressuring them to explain their votes.
 There are now numerous websites that make it easy to check not only how your MP voted on each issue, but the content of every comment they make in Parliament.
 Consequently, this places pressure on MPs to act more as delegates, voicing the views of their constituents, rather than trustees, exercising their own judgment, or loyal party drones who do as the whips tell them.
 Conservative MPs often explain their rebellions on issues like the EU by pointing to the strong views of their constituents, which they argue are more important than party loyalty.
 Free votes on controversial issues also give MPs more freedom to respond to their constituents.
 136 Conservative MPs voted against the Marriage (Same Sex Couples) Bill (2013), and 40 more MPs abstained, despite the support given to it by the Prime Minister.
 The free vote even allowed ministers, normally bound by collective responsibility, to oppose.
 Private-Member Bills and e-petitions can raise issues that may be overlooked.
 Significant laws, like the abolition of the death penalty (Murder Act 1965) and the legalisation of abortion (Abortion Act 1967), were the result of successful Private-Member Bills.
 MPs can use PMBs to raise issues that are important to constituents.
 In 2013, the backbench Conservative MP Jonathan Lord introduced the Citizenship (Armed Forces) Act (2014), which amended a legal issue that made it hard for some members of the army to become British citizens.
 This small reform was highly significant to the 200-300 people affected.
 Similarly, the 2015 Assisted Dying Bill was the first vote on the issue of assisted dying for almost 10 years.
 The creation of the Backbench Business Committee in 2010, and the Petitions Committee in 2015, has provided more opportunities for MPs to raise public concerns.
 The Backbench Business Committee can schedule business on 35 days - including issues raised by public e-petitions, which are scrutinised and assessed by the Petitions Committee.

-However… few Private-Member Bills are successful, and the government still dominates the timetable.
+However, few Private-Member Bills are successful, and the government still dominates the timetable.
 For the best odds of a successful Private-Member Bill, MPs can put their name forward at the beginning of each parliamentary year, and twenty names are drawn at random.
-In reverse order these twenty MPs are given priority to timetable their bill for debate.
+In reverse order, these twenty MPs are given priority to timetable their bill for debate.
 But even these lucky MPs are unlikely to be successful.
 Only thirteen Fridays are allocated each year for PMBs, which amounts to a maximum of 65 hours, in which a large number of Bills aim to be considered.
 MPs lucky enough to have been selected in the ballot can choose their preferred day for the second reading of their Bill.
 The problem is that many MPs travel back to their constituencies on Fridays and, as a result, attendance can be poor and bills are easily filibustered.
-Even those that do make it to a vote are not guaranteed success.
+Even those who do make it to a vote are not guaranteed success.
 The Citizenship (Armed Forces) Act (2014) was one of just three ballot bills to pass that year, while the Assisted Dying Bill (2015) was defeated 330-118, despite polls showing that 82% of the public support such reforms.
+The Assisted Dying Bill was passed in 2025.

 Is parliament an effective check on the power of the executive?